NonerKao/BICIB/README.md

 ## Status

-We wrote the interpreter and compiler in C for bootstrap, ver 0.1 will be released as the first stable version after the backend of compiler is finished.
+We wrote the interpreter and compiler in C for bootstraping, and ver0.1 will be released as the first stable version after the backend of compiler is finished.
 Currently we only support x86_64-linux, and an environment that can run [docker](https://github.com/docker/docker) since